radeonxray/DB-Assignment2/README.md

 #### 4.1: Launch through Terminal/Bash

-- Locate and open the `twitterdb-folder` in the Terminal/Bash.
+- Locate and open the `DB-Assignment2-folder` in the Terminal/Bash.
 - Stay in the root of the folder
-- Run the following command in the root of the folder, to install missing modules and dependencies in the twitterdb-project `npm install`
+- Run the following command in the root of the folder, to install missing modules and dependencies in the DB-Assignment2-project `npm install`
-- Run the following command in the root of the folder, to launch the twitterdb-project `npm start`
+- Run the following command in the root of the folder, to launch the DB-Assignment2-project `npm start`
 - Please note:
   - The Project is set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`, this can be manually adjusted if needed in the `server.js-file`

 #### 4.2: Launch through Visual Studio Code

-- Locate and open the `twitterdb-folder` in Visual Studio Code (or another compatible IDE).
+- Locate and open the `DB-Assignment2-folder` in Visual Studio Code (or another compatible IDE).
-- Run the following command in the terminal of the IDE to install missing modules and dependencies in the twitterdb-project `npm install`
+- Run the following command in the terminal of the IDE to install missing modules and dependencies in the DB-Assignment2-project `npm install`
-- Run the following command in the terminal of the IDE to launch the twitterdb-project `npm start`
+- Run the following command in the terminal of the IDE to launch the DB-Assignment2-project `npm start`
 - Please note:
   - The Project is set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`, this can be manually adjusted if needed in the `server.js-file`
   - Has been set to be hosted on `http://127.0.0.1:3001` or `http://localhost:3001/`